Long Island Bridge: History

 Constructed at a cost of $2,000,000, the bridge was opened on August 4, 1951.
 Before the bridge was opened, Long Island was accessible only by the ferry James M. Curley.
-The bridge was built to provide better access to Long Island Hospital, a public facility serving 1,200 chronically ill patients.
-After the hospital's closure, the bridge provided access to other city facilities on the island, including a homeless shelter, programs for patients with substance abuse problems, and a fire station.
+The bridge was built to provide better access to Long Island Hospital, an infectious disease hospital serving 1,200 chronically ill patients.
+After the hospital's closure, in 1983, the bridge provided access to other city facilities on the island, including a homeless shelter, programs for patients with substance abuse problems, and a fire station.

 A –Long Island bus service over the bridge was operated by the Eastern Massachusetts Street Railway until 1972, then by the MBTA until 1976.
 The MBTA resumed service with route 276 Long Island Hospital–Boston City Hospital in 1983, with route 275 added in 1994.
 After a weight restriction was placed on the bridge in 2007, the two routes terminated at the Fire Academy on Moon Island, with a single route 274 bus shuttling over the bridge.